Isogamy

 Evolution

-It is generally accepted that isogamy is an ancestral state for anisogamy[1][9] and that isogamy was the first stage in the evolution of sexual reproduction.
-Isogamous reproduction evolved independently in several lineages of plants and animals to anisogamous species with gametes of male and female types and subsequently to oogamous species in which the female gamete is much larger than the male and has no ability to move.
+As the first stage in the evolution of sexual reproduction in all known lifeforms, isogamy is thought to have evolved just once, in a single unicellular eukaryote species, the common ancestor of all eukaryotes.
+It is generally accepted that isogamy is an ancestral state for anisogamy[1][9].
+Isogamous reproduction evolved independently in several lineages of plants and animals into anisogamy (species with gametes of male and female types) and subsequently into oogamy (species in which the female gamete is much larger than the male and has no ability to move).
 This pattern may have been driven by the physical constraints on the mechanisms by which two gametes get together as required for sexual reproduction.[10]

-Isogamy is the norm in unicellular eukaryote species, although it is possible that isogamy is evolutionarily stable in multicellular species.[1]
+Since it appeared, isogamy has remained the norm in unicellular eukaryote species, and it is possible that isogamy is also evolutionarily stable in multicellular species.[1]

 Occurrence